Welcome to Our Sports Concussion Clinic

 Please use the link below to learn more about concussion prevention and treatment.

-The Sports Concussion Clinic at Lakeshore Orthopaedics provides our patients access to consultation Monday through Friday, 8:00 a.m. – 5:00 p.m.
+The Sports Concussion Clinic at HFM Lakeshore Orthopaedics provides our patients access to consultation Monday through Friday, 8:00 a.m. – 5:00 p.m.

 Prior to your consultation, new patients will be asked to complete forms, which include medical history, demographic, and insurance information.
 This information, along with any current diagnostic imaging (X-ray, CT, MRI), will be utilized by your doctor to help in your diagnosis and treatment plan.